luksrocha/marvel-system/README.md

 ## Getting Started

 Create your own `.env` file using the `.env.example` and change the attributes.
+You can get your key accessing https://developer.marvel.com/

 Then, run the development server: